 Reentry and Rehabilitative Program

 Louisiana State Penitentiary is the state’s oldest and only maximum security prison and, as such, a much sought after tour for school groups, churches, and criminal justice professionals.
 Tours of the Penitentiary grounds serve to educate the public on the history of the prison as well as the current reentry, rehabilitative and moral initiatives implemented over the last several decades which helped to transform Louisiana State Penitentiary from “the bloodiest prison in America” to a model prison for onsite faith-based and vocational training curriculums.
 The historical and educational bus tour includes a visit to the museum, the historic Red Hat, and a drive past the six prison camps that sit on the 18,000 acre piece of property that is known as Louisiana State Penitentiary.
 The tours do not go into the prison camps or dorms.
-For more information, please contact the Angola Museum at Louisiana State Penitentiary at 225-655-2592.
+For more information, please contact Louisiana State Penitentiary at 225-655-2031.